gauravearn/warp-workflow/README.md

 ![warp](https://github.com/sablokgaurav/warp_workflow_builder/blob/main/warp_workflow_builder.png)

 I skipped the argument section as that you can add according to your needs.
-I am pushing a ruby or a crystal class for this, that will have the class feature on initialization, if you want to do this in shell, you can add one iteration, let me know if you want me to add.

 Gaurav Sablok \
 Academic Staff Member \